Harry D. Felt: Legacy

-Felt retired in July 1964 upon reaching the mandatory retirement age, and spent his later years in Honolulu, Hawaii.
+Felt retired in July 1964 upon reaching the mandatory retirement age and spent his later years in Honolulu, Hawaii.
 He died on February 25, 1992, and is buried beside his wife in Arlington National Cemetery.
-He had one son, Donald Linn Felt, a naval aviator and jet pilot who commanded the carrier Midway before retiring at the rank of rear admiral.
+He had one son, Donald Linn Felt, a naval aviator and jet pilot who commanded the carrier USS Midway (CV-41) before retiring at the rank of rear admiral.

-He was awarded the Navy Distinguished Service Medal for his service as CINCPAC; the Navy Cross for "extraordinary heroism and distinguished service" at the Battle of the Eastern Solomons; the Distinguished Flying Cross; the Legion of Merit as commander of USS Chenango during operations off Okinawa, for which the ship received a Navy Unit Commendation; the Order of the Rising Sun, First Class, by the government of Japan; and the Order of the Cloud and Banner with special Grand Cordon, by the Republic of China.
-Cape Felt, in Antarctica, is named after him, as vice chief of naval operations during the International Geophysical Year.
+He was awarded the Navy Distinguished Service Medal for his service as CINCPAC; the Navy Cross for "extraordinary heroism and distinguished service" at the Battle of the Eastern Solomons; the Distinguished Flying Cross; the Legion of Merit as commander of USS Chenango (CVE-28) during operations off Okinawa, for which the ship received a Navy Unit Commendation; the Order of the Rising Sun, First Class, from the government of Japan; and the Order of the Cloud and Banner with special Grand Cordon from the Republic of China.
+Cape Felt, in Antarctica, is named after him, as he served as vice chief of naval operations during the International Geophysical Year.